wp-plugins/site-is-offline-plugin/readme.txt

 = Site Offline Plugin Features =

-* Easily activate maintenance mode for your website
+* Easily activate maintenance mode for your website.
-* Display customized message to visitors while your site is undergoing normal/scheduled maintenance
+* Display customized message to visitors while your site is undergoing normal/scheduled maintenance.
-* Perform maintenance work on the back-end and front-end while logged in as an administrator
+* Perform maintenance work on the back-end and front-end while logged in as an administrator.
+* Admin dashboard notice.
+This allows the admin to easily notice when the site is in maintenance mode.
+* The login screen will show a "site offline" message when you keep the site in offline mode.

 = Site Offline Plugin Usage =